klecknerlab/ad_sync/README.md

 ## Description
 This project is intended to solve a specific problem: synchronizing a laser scanner and camera setup for 3D volumetric imaging.
-To do this, it outputs hardware synchronized digital and analog signals at up to 1 MHz.
+To do this, it outputs hardware synchronized digital and analog signals.
-The hardware works by converting a single digital bit stream from the on board ESP32 processor to a series of shift registers (providing 16 digital outputs) and a digital-to-analog converter (providing 16 bit 2 analog channels, ± 10V range).
+The hardware works by converting a single digital bit stream from the on board ESP32 processor to a series of shift registers and a digital-to-analog converter (with ± 10V range).
 The update rate is tunable from 30 Hz to 700 kHz, with a ~10 PPM accurate clock (provided by the APLL clock on the ESP32).

-The output is divided into periods of up to 16384 samples.
-Each output to the device is uploaded as 32 bits: the high 16 bits correspond to the digital outputs, and the low bits correspond to one of the analog outputs.
-Additionally, digital channels can be individually triggered for a given number of periodic cycles.

-Presently, only a USB interface is provided for controlling the outputs.
-However, the ESP32 microcontroller has Wifi and Bluetooth capability, and new control modes may be added in the future.

-The board also has two RS232 ports, which can be used to talk to additional devices by tunneling the serial commands through the USB connection.
-In the MUVI lab hardware, this is used to configure two laser systems, but should work for any device (so long as it does not require RTS or DTS signals, which are not provided).

 The hardware, firmware and software required to run the board is all stored in this repository, with an Apache license.
 If you would like to fabricate, modify, or just use these boards, get in touch!

+## Features
+* 16 synchronized digital outputs.
+Four are converted to 5 V and output on external BNC or header pin connections
+* 2 synchronized analog outputs, output on BNC or header pins
+* 2 auxiliary serial ports (RS-232 levels), tunneled through the main connection, and which can be used to control additional devices
+* An RGB output LED, controllable through software, to be used as an indicator light
+* A small on-board prototyping area, to add additional functionality
+* Pin headers for various on board signals, including unused GPIO ports on the microcontroller.
+(These are not usable without a firmware modification.)
+* Everything is controlled through a single USB port, with simple serial commands.
+(In the future, a firmware update may also provide bluetooth and/or wifi connection options; the microcontroller is capable of this but the feature has not been coded)

 ## Project Progress
 * [x] Initial board schematics
 * [x] Fabricate test hardware
-* [x] Alpha firmware
+* [x] Feature complete firmware
-* [ ] Complete firmware
 * [x] USB communications
+* [x] Python driver
 * [ ] Wifi connection
 * [ ] Bluetooth connection
 * [x] Aux. serial port connections